ktaylor63/southeast/site/content/news/georgia-aquarium-and-the-u-s-fish-and-wildlife-service-team-up-to-save-loggerheads.md

     caption: 'Loggerhead hatchling meets ocean.
 Photo by Becky Skiba, USFWS.'
     position: 'bottom center'
 tags:
-    - 'Loggerhead sea turtle'
     - Florida
     - Georgia
+    - 'Loggerhead Sea Turtle'
-    - Panama City
+    - 'Panama City Ecological Services Field Office'
-updated: 'October 20th, 2016'
+updated: 'November 15th, 2018'
 ---

 The Georgia Aquarium, internationally recognized for aquatic animal research and conservation, is lending a hand closer to home.

-The Aquarium has contributed $11,000 for sea turtle conservation on the Georgia coast as part of a fledgling alliance between the Aquarium and the U.S. Fish and Wildlife Service under the Coastal America Partnership.
+The Aquarium has contributed \$11,000 for sea turtle conservation on the Georgia coast as part of a fledgling alliance between the Aquarium and the U.S. Fish and Wildlife Service under the Coastal America Partnership.
 The money was granted to the Savannah-based Caretta Research Project, the nonprofit organization that protects federally threatened loggerhead sea turtles (_Caretta caretta_) on the Wassaw National Wildlife Refuge, one of Georgia’s coastal barrier islands.

 Working with USFWS, the Caretta Research Project will use the donation during this year’s nesting season from mid-May to September for equipment and supplies used to monitor loggerhead sea turtles on the refuge.
 Volunteers work in all-night shifts to patrol the island’s7-mile beach, measure and tag loggerheads, protect their eggs from raccoons and feral hogs, and relocate nests laid too close to the ocean.